khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 >
 >     var contentPadding: CGFloat = 16

-Basically, we just iterate through all buttons and put them in `VStack` with `Divider` between them.
+We just iterate through all buttons and put them in `VStack` with `Divider` between them.
 And adjusting padding.

 Next part - is to position horizontal buttons.
 In similar approach let's iterate over buttons and put them in `HStack` with `Divider`: